Synapxe-DNA/azure-conversational-assistant/README.md

 > [!NOTE]
 >
 > To send a request to the end point using Postman, use `http://0.0.0.0:8000/{route name}` instead as Postman rejects SSL certificate from localhost as it is self-signed.

+## Notebooks
+1. `azure_data_actual.ipynb` is the notebook to generate the data from the parquet file for ingestion into the index.
+2. `azure_data_testing.ipynb` is the notebook to generate the data from a subset of the parquet file for small ingestion into the index for testing.
+3. `azure_search_tutorial_v3.0.ipynb` is the notebook to ingest the data into the index.